 B.S., Sharif University of Technology, Tehran, Iran, 1978

-Masoud Sanayei is a leading researcher in the field of bridge structural health monitoring (SHM).
-In particular, he has worked on the implementation of bridge condition assessment using static and dynamic nondestructive test data in the presence of measurement and modeling errors.
+Dr. Sanayei is a leading researcher in the field of bridge structural health monitoring (SHM).
+He has worked on the implementation of bridge condition assessment using static and dynamic nondestructive test data in the presence of measurement and modeling errors.
 He has also developed bridge signatures, an innovative nonparametric probabilistic method using operational bridge responses due to daily traffic, for structural condition assessment.
-He has conducted a number of full-scale bridge static and dynamic nondestructive tests, modeling, and evaluations for the Tobin Bridge in Boston, the Powder Mill Bridge in MA, and the Memorial Bridge in NH.
+He has conducted a number of full-scale bridge static and dynamic nondestructive tests, modeling, and evaluations for Tobin Bridge in Boston, Powder Mill Bridge in MA, and the Memorial Bridge in NH.

 Dr. Sanayei's research also include implementation of structural condition assessment using operational nondestructive dynamic test data for multi-axial non-proportional fatigue life prediction.
 His has used wireless instrumentation, nondestructive testing, data acquisition, use of combined accelerations and strain measurements.
 He has performed full-scale tests on structures such as roller coasters and bridges with unique and complex connection details.